Outside School Hours Care

 We have 3 Pupil Free days and run an OSHC program on these days.
 More information will be distributed through the school newsletter closer to the time.
 BOOKINGS ARE ESSENTIAL

-Our Out of School Hours Care Program has partnered with OSHClub and fully complies with the Childcare licensing and Regulations act.
-To enrol your student please complete the forms available from the office.
-Registration can also be made via the OSHClub website.
+Our Out of School Hours Care Program has partnered with Team Kids and fully complies with the Childcare licensing and Regulations act.
+Registration can be made via the Team Kids website.

 Child Care Benefit System